lilanka/Van-Eyk/README.md

 Implementation of the paper https://vsitzmann.github.io/siren/ (first principle method)

+All the libraries are done in C/C++ from scratch

 TODO:
+  tensor :: taco :: done
-  tensor :: planing on using numpy implementing the paper
+  implementing the paper

     1. Weighting mechanism :: Initialization (Page 14) -> uniform distribution